Congo denounces insurgency as Rwandan army "invasion"

-GOMA, Democratic Republic of Congo (Reuters) - Authorities in eastern Democratic Republic of Congo accused neighboring Rwanda on Tuesday of “invading” a volatile border area, portraying an advancing rebel insurgency as a Rwandan military operation.
+GOMA, Democratic Republic of Congo, July 10 (Reuters) - A uthorities in eastern Democratic Republic of Congo accused neighbouring Rwanda on Tuesday of “invading” a volatile border area, portraying an advancing rebel insurgency as a Rwandan military operation.

 The Rwandan government has consistently denied allegations by Congolese officials and United Nations investigators that it is fomenting and supporting the Tutsi-dominated M23 rebel movement in Congo’s mineral-rich North Kivu province, long a tinderbox of regional ethnic and political tensions.